 With cybercriminals running rampant, knowing what to avoid is even more important than knowing what you want or need.
 The old saying “if it seems too good to be true it probably is” are words to live by when piecing together your cable TV alternatives.

 To help you stay out of harm’s way, I built the most comprehensive list of “Stream TV Scam” sites available.
 Please take some time to read this page before you get rid of cable, as it could save you a lot of time, money and frustration.

 Now that you have your streaming service(s) all picked out, and you know what to avoid; you’ll need a streaming device that will let you stream these apps on your TV.
 If you’re somebody who already watches Netflix on your TV, you’re probably all set.
 If not, don’t worry, you don’t need any technical know-how to get setup.

 A streaming device is exactly what it sounds like, a set-top box that allows you to stream television and movies to your TV, with the help of your favorite streaming services.
 They’re usually very small, no larger than a WiFi router and will connect directly to your TV.
 The easiest way to understand this is to think of your streaming device as a replacement for your cable box.

-As far as streaming devices go, there quite literally more than I could ever name.
+As far as streaming devices go, there are more than I could ever name.
 The most popular brands are Roku, Apple TV, Amazon Fire TV, and Google Chromecast.
 If you stick with any of those brands, you should be fine.

-Here is a complete list of the most talked about streaming devices on the market, along with snippet reviews, places to buy, and links to full-length feature articles.
+We’ve put together a complete list of the most talked-about streaming devices on the market, along with snippet reviews, places to buy, and links to full-length feature articles.